yzziizzy/gpuedit/DEVELOPMENT.md

 * Execute arbitrary shell commands
 * Automatically keep commas in arrays of initializers lined up.
 * Autocorrect
+* Option: rendering of selection on tabs and empty lines (and trailing spaces?)

 == BUGS ==